Issuing stock for non-cash assets

 (4).
 When the value of land is determined to be equal to 100% of par value of 20,000 shares:

 Notice that in all four cases of stock issue, the common stock account has been credited with its par value.
+Students should remember that whenever we record an entry for the issuance of common or preferred stock, we always credit the stock with its par value.

 Companies may also use their treasury stock to acquire non-cash assets that they need to conduct their operations.
-If shares from treasury stock are used, the fair value of those shares or the fair value of non-cash asset should be used for valuation.
+If shares from treasury stock are used, the fair value of those shares or the fair value of non-cash asset acquired should be used for valuation.
 The cost of treasury stock should not be used for this purpose.

 The issuance of stock for a non-cash item is essentially a non-cash financing activity that should be disclosed at the bottom of the statement of cash flows or in a separate note to the statement.
 To learn more about such disclosure, read non-cash investing and financing activities article.